How to Document Household Staff & Protect Your Home

 • Business dealings discussed at home, especially for executives and family office principals

 Without a written framework spelling out what is confidential and what the consequences of a breach look like, you are relying entirely on a handshake and good intentions.
-That approach may work with a longtime trusted employee, but it leaves a serious gap when onboarding someone new, especially if you manage a larger staff team across multiple properties.
+That approach may work with a longtime trusted employee, but it leaves a serious gap when onboarding someone new, especially if you manage a larger staff team across properties.

 A strong nondisclosure document for household staff should be specific enough to be enforceable, yet practical enough that staff can understand and follow it.
 Overly broad language that tries to restrict “everything” often fails in court.
 Specificity is what gives the document teeth.